Language

 Is there a file size limit?

-Since all processing happens in your browser, the practical limit depends on your device's memory.
-Most modern browsers handle JSON files up to several megabytes without issues.
+There is no fixed cap.
+Because everything runs in your browser, the practical limit depends on your device's memory.
+Most modern browsers handle JSON files up to several megabytes without trouble.

 Yes.
-All JSON processing is performed entirely in your browser using JavaScript.
-Your data is never uploaded to any server, ensuring complete privacy.
+All processing happens entirely in your browser using JavaScript.
+Your JSON is never uploaded to any server and nothing is stored or tracked, so your data stays on your device.

 Input